NCATSTranslator/ReasonerAPI/ImplementationGuidance/Specifications/query_specification.md

 ## QEdge.constraints
 - If a KP server receives any QEdge.constraints.qualifiers, it MUST only return edges that are compatible with the constraints.
-- If a KP server receives any QEdge.constraints.qualifiers, it MUST NOT return any unqualified edges.
-  If a KP does not yet support QEdge.qualifiers, it MUST return an empty response because no matches are possible.
+If a KP does not yet support QEdge.constraints, it MUST return an empty response because no matches are possible.
+- If a KP server receives any QEdge.constraints.qualifiers, it MUST NOT return any edges that don't have qualifiers.
 - If an ARA server receives any QEdge.constraints, it MUST relay all QEdge.constraints to its KP(s) to satisfy.